 The ability to notice, and appreciate the present moment, can be a difficult, yet vital thing.
 So much magic occurs in the present moment, and this is where a true journey of awakening can occur.
 A Spiritual Retreat at SpiritQuest can help to build in the necessary tools that are needed to start establishing a healthy mindfulness practice.

 In mindfulness, we can first take note of what it is like to be “lost” in thought vs what it is like to be “found,” or conscious and present again.
 As we compare these states, we usually find that being present feels more relaxed, focused, at ease, and connected.
 We begin to notice not all “boats of thought” are productive, many are even destructive.
 We can expand the mind’s natural ability to wake up from the dream of discursive thought, of the mind’s tendency toward stories and air castles.
 When we do, we become enlightened, if even for a few seconds.

-With practice we can begin to make choices in our lives, both large and small, from the place of wakefulness, awareness, mindfulness, of being present rather than from the egoic mind, the mind lost in what-ifs and the pains of the past, the mind that is engaging with the world of our fantasy, no matter how real that constructed world seems.
+With practice, we can begin to make choices in our lives, both large and small, from the place of wakefulness, awareness, and mindfulness, of being present rather than from the egoic mind, the mind lost in what-ifs and the pains of the past, the mind that is engaging with the world of our fantasy, no matter how real that constructed world seems.
 It is the world built on a small point of view, in a limited place, frozen in time.
 The expansive, present mind, builds no such construction, but simply exists with awareness.

 There’s nothing wrong with the egoic mind.
 The ego is necessary for us to function, to know what is other’s and what is mine.
 However, the egoic mind is a limited resource, with limited vision.
 It makes patterns and drives those patterns deeper.
-This limits creativity, flexibility, and wisdom, and the ability to use intelligence in a manner most conducive to constructive change in our lives.
+This limits creativity, flexibility, wisdom, and the ability to use intelligence in a manner most conducive to constructive change in our lives.